 Most hypothesis tests calculate a test statistic.
 For example, t-tests use t-values and F-tests use F-values as their test statistics.
 These statistical tests compare your observed sample data to what you would expect if the null hypothesis is true.
 The calculations reduce your sample data down to one value that represents how different your data are from the null.

-The calculations for chi-squared involve a familiar concept in statistics—the sum of the squared differences between the observed and expected values.
+The chi-squared calculations involve a familiar concept in statistics—the sum of the squared differences between the observed and expected values.
 This concept is similar to how regression models assess goodness-of-fit using the sum of the squared differences.

 Here’s the formula for chi-squared.